Ace2489/Shift-Logger/README.md

 - **Console-Based UI**: Implements a user-friendly console interface using Spectre.Console for interactive operations.
 - **Shift Management**: Allows users to create new shifts, view existing shifts in a tabular format, and handle shift data efficiently.
-- **HTTP Client Integration**: Interacts with the API via http requests to perform necessary operations.
+- **HTTP Client Integration**: Interacts with the API via HTTP requests to perform necessary operations.

 ## Getting Started